Missouri's Karst Showcase

 Trails and boardwalks make it easy for visitors to experience this honeycomb of tunnels, caverns, springs and sinkholes.
 Visitors can peer into caves, trek through and around sinkholes, or climb from the spring to the castle on wooden steps that circle the spring chasm.
 A visitor center features a large relief map of the park carved from stone.

-High on a bluff overlooking Ha Ha Tonka Spring and Lake of the Ozarks sits the ruin of a stone mansion that represents the most intriguing story associated with the park.
+High on a bluff overlooking Ha Ha Tonka Spring and Lake of the Ozarks sits the ruins of a stone mansion that represents the most intriguing story associated with the park.

 Robert M. Snyder, a wealthy Kansas City businessman, first visited the site in 1903 and was so impressed that he eventually purchased more than 5,000 acres.
 He envisioned a private retreat with a European-style castle, with a center atrium rising three and one-half stories to a skylight.
 Snyder also planned an 80-foot-high water tower, greenhouses and a carriage house.
 Construction began in 1905 only to be halted a year later with the untimely death of Snyder in one of the state's first automobile accidents.
 Snyder's sons finished building their father's dream, though not quite as elaborately as originally planned.
 Eventually, the property was leased for use as a hotel, until tragedy struck in 1942.
 The entire interior was gutted by fire when sparks from a chimney ignited the roof.
 The carriage house burned the same day and in 1976, the water tower was burned by vandals.
 Today only ruins remain.